 These ingredients work together to create a soft, pillowy bun that’s perfect for sandwiches, burgers, or even as dinner rolls.

-Smart Swaps for Dietary Needs
+Smart Swaps for Your Dietary Needs

 Looking for more baking inspiration?
 Check out our Gluten-Free Sopapilla Cheesecake .